 Instructions

-Slowly cream butter with an electric mixer then gradually beat the sugar, egg, and vanilla in one at a time.
+- Slowly cream butter with an electric mixer, then beat in the sugar, egg, and vanilla, one at a time.

-Remove pan from the oven and let the loaf sit for about 15 minutes, then lift it out of the pan by grabbing the paper with each hand and place it on a cooling rack.
+- Remove the pan from the oven and let the loaf sit in the pan for about 15 minutes, then lift it out of the pan by grabbing the paper with each hand and placing it on a cooling rack.

 Notes

-Set the butter out for about 30 minutes to an hour, use it while it is still chilled slowly creaming with a mixer for the best results.
+- Set the butter out for about 30 minutes to an hour, and use it while it is still chilled, slowly creaming with a mixer for the best results.

 - Prep Time: 15 minutes